itzteddylicious/Pixy_website/README.md

 ## __About__
 Pixy has its own website now!

-The website hosts all the details about Pixy and all the import links to demo video, source codes and social account!
+The website hosts all the details about Pixy and all the important links to demo video, source codes and social account!

 #### __Head over to this link__ : <https://thepixytime.netlify.app/>